valterlej/dvcusi/README.md

 ## **Citation**

-Our paper is available on arXiv.
+Our paper is available on JVCI.
 Please, use this BibTeX if you would like to cite our work.

 ```latex
 @article{ESTEVAM2025,